envico801/project-guidelines/anki/README.md

 ![logging](../images/logging.png)

-Q:: Why should you avoid client-side console logs in production?
+Q:: Why is it important to avoid client-side console logs in production?

 ###### ID95

-A:: Even though your build process can (and should) get rid of them, it's important to ensure that your code style checker warns you about leftover console logs.
-This helps prevent unintended logging in production environments.
+A:: Avoid client-side console logs in production.
+While the build process should remove them, it's essential to have code style checks that flag any leftover console logs, preventing unintentional logging in production.

-Q:: What is the recommended approach for production logging?
+Q:: What is the recommended method for logging in production environments?

 ###### ID96

-A:: It's recommended to use logging libraries for production mode, such as [winston](https://github.com/winstonjs/winston) or [node-bunyan](https://github.com/trentm/node-bunyan).
-These libraries help produce readable production logging.
+A:: Use logging libraries like [winston](https://github.com/winstonjs/winston) or [node-bunyan](https://github.com/trentm/node-bunyan) for production logging.
+These tools enhance readability and manage logs more effectively than console logs.

-Q:: What are the benefits of using logging libraries in production?
+Q:: What are the advantages of using logging libraries in production?

 ###### ID97

-A:: Using logging libraries makes troubleshooting less unpleasant by providing features such as colorization, timestamps, logging to a file in addition to the console, or even logging to a file that rotates daily.
-[Read more...](https://blog.risingstack.com/node-js-logging-tutorial/)
+A:: Logging libraries improve the troubleshooting experience by offering features like colorization, timestamps, file-based logging alongside console logging, and even daily log rotation.
+[Read more on logging best practices](https://blog.risingstack.com/node-js-logging-tutorial/).

 #### Chapter 9 - API